 School hardening can take several different forms, none of which is mutually exclusive.
 Typical infrastructure hardening is one option.
 Structural improvements could include:

 The hardening of school facilities is important.
 While it is not the only solution to keeping schools safer, it is an important defense in cases where a student has already decided to harm themselves, their peers, or educators.
 Through rigorous safety procedures, a school district can protect students from harm.
 More information and resources can be provided by the Texas School Safety Center.
 Upgrades to existing facilities are costly, though a variety of federal funds for equipment, technology, and security personnel are available to ISDs.
 The Legislature should consider evaluating these options and providing guidance to school districts on the issue.

 To read the full text of the Texas School Safety Action Plan - CLICK HERE

-ASR Alert Systems is a state-of-the-art security technology specializing in the field of threat alert notifications to local Law Enforcement and First Responders in the event of a crisis.
-The threat notification capabilities include Active Shooter/Assailant, Medical and Severe Weather.
-Our team of professionals has diverse experience in Security, Law Enforcement and Special Operations Military.
+ASR Alert Systems is a state-of-the-art critical incident response technology specializing in the field of threat alert notifications to local Law Enforcement and First Responders in the event of a crisis.
+The threat notification capabilities include Active Shooter/Assailant, Medical, and Severe Weather.
+Our team of professionals has diverse experience in Security, Law Enforcement, and Special Operations Military.
 ASR has melded these capabilities for use in both the public and private sectors.

 Being involved with school safety is on every parents mind.
-You can help to make certain that YOUR SCHOOL is implementing this life-saving technology by encouraging your school to reach out to us to schedule a free demonstration.
+You can help to make certain that YOUR SCHOOL is implementing this life-saving critical incident response technology by encouraging your school to reach out to us to schedule a free demonstration.